MichinobuMaeda/amberpencil/docs/creproj.md

 $ firebase init
 === Project Setup
 ?
 Please select an option: Use an existing project
 ?
-Select a default Firebase project for this directory: amber-case (amber-case)
+Select a default Firebase project for this directory: amberpencile (amberpencil)
 === Functions Setup
 ?
 What language would you like to use to write Cloud Functions?
 TypeScript ?
 Do you want to use ESLint to catch probable bugs and enforce style?
 Yes